tokio-rs/website/content/docs/going-deeper/multiplex.md

 ## [Overview](#overview) {#overview}

-Just like in the [simple server](TODO) guide, implementing a client or server for a multiplexed protocol is done in three parts:
+Just as with the [echo server](../../getting-started/simple-server) guide, implementing a client or server for a multiplexed protocol is done in three
+parts:

 - A **transport**, which manages serialization of Rust request and response types to the underlying socket.
-In this guide, we will implement this using the `Codec` helper.
+In this guide, we will implement this using the `Codec` helper, just as before.

 - A **protocol specification**, which puts together a codec and some basic information about the protocol.